MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-testing-pages.md

 ---
-title: "Testing Pages"
+title: Test pages
-description: This article explains the Testing Pages, their purpose and use. ms.custom: na ms.date: 08/12/2022 ms.reviewer: na
+description: This article explains the Test pages, their purpose and use. ms.custom: na ms.date: 08/12/2022 ms.reviewer: na